GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 ## Introduction

 Promises were introduced into Chrome not long after they were included in the ES6 specification.
-They are an important feature of modern JavaScript, providing several benefits, such as:
+They are an important feature of modern JavaScript, providing benefits such as:

 * Streamlined error handling
 * Coding in a synchronous style for invoking asynchronous functions